Jayd-1234/Udacity-Self-Driving-Car-Nanodegree/P1-CarND_Lane_Lines/README.md

 6. Perform Hough Transform, and get the Hough Lines Segments from there.
 7. Separate the left and right lanes.
 8. Aggregate the line segments, and Average/Extrapolate them.
+9. Add Polynomial fitting support for curved lines
-9. Apply the pipeline
+9. Apply the pipeline on images and video frames
 ---

-### 1) Transforming Color Spaces
+### 1) Color Spaces

 ---

-While our image in currently in RBG format, we should explore whether visualizing it in different color spaces such as [HSL or HSV](https://en.wikipedia.org/wiki/HSL_and_HSV) to see whether they can help us in better isolating the lanes.
+During implementation of the project, it was observed that it will be better to incorporate alternate color spaces like HSL and HSV in the project.

 As an example, the sample image as visualized in the different color spaces are shown here: